maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/MatchAllSpacelikeBranchlikeMixed.png" width="352">

 What is the separation between the expressions `{v, f, 1}` and `{v, f, 2}`?
-On one hand they are spacelike separated, because one of their common ancestors is the event `{{v, 1}} -> {{v, 1, 1}, {v, 1, 2}}`.
+On one hand, they are spacelike separated, because one of their common ancestors is the event `{{v, 1}} -> {{v, 1, 1}, {v, 1, 2}}`.
 But on the other hand, they are branchlike separated, as they have an expression `{v, 2}` as another common ancestor.
 In other words, these expressions are mixed spacelike and branchlike separated.